 Thrive Architect is a drag-and-drop page builder solution.
 There are pre-made sales pages you can pick from, such as this one – you just need to change the text:

 You can look at all the available sales and landing pages.

 Creating An Online Course

 There are several paid platforms where you can create and sell your online course.

-Podia costs $39/month.
-If you want the Pro version with an affiliate program feature, you would pay $79/month.
+Podia has a forever-free plan.
+If you want the version with an affiliate program feature, you would pay $75/month.

 Teachable’s basic plan costs $39/month, plus 5% in transaction fees, with monthly payouts.
 Their Pro version costs $99/month, no transaction fees and instant payouts.

 Thinkific costs $49/month.
 It also has a free version, but unfortunately, that doesn’t have an affiliate program.

 These platforms make it easy to create your course, however, they are not cheap.